Supreme Court pick meets with Dems as GOP applies pressure

 "He will have a great deal of respect for folks on all sides of the ideological spectrum," Nitze says in the ad.

-As Republicans try to pressure Democrats to vote for Trump's Supreme Court nominee, they also face with questions about Trump's tweets over the weekend criticizing a federal appeals court judge who suspended the president's travel ban on refugees and travelers from seven predominantly Muslim countries.
+As Republicans try to pressure Democrats to vote for Trump's Supreme Court nominee, they also face questions about Trump's tweets over the weekend criticizing a federal appeals court judge who suspended the president's travel ban on refugees and travelers from seven predominantly Muslim countries.

 In tweets, Trump dismissed U.S. District Court Judge James Robart as a "so-called judge" and his decision "ridiculous."